artur-ciocanu/launch.en/help/extension-dev/web/event-types.md

 });
 ```

 The marketer could then use this value on an analytics beacon by specifying the value `%event.swipeAngle%` in a text field.
 They could also access `event.swipeAngle` from within other contexts as well (like a custom code action).
-Feel free to include any event information that may be useful to a marketer.
-This information is entirely optional.
+It is possible to include other types of optional event information that may be useful to a marketer in the same fashion.

 ### [!DNL nativeEvent]

-If your event type is based on a native event (for example, if your extension provided a `click` event type), we recommend setting the `nativeEvent` property as follows:
+If your event type is based on a native event (for example, if your extension provided a `click` event type), it is recommended to set the `nativeEvent` property as follows.

 ```js
 trigger({